utomic-media/directus-extension-field-actions/README.md

 ### ➡️ Links
 When using the link-option it supports ➡️ HTTP-, 📧 mail-, and 📞 phone- links.
 Each link can be opened by the custom button.
 If enabled it's also possible to open the link by just clicking on the value (click-action).

-*Note: For links your value must match the selected format.
-The extensions currently won't parse invalid links into valid ones!*
+*Note: The extensions currently won't parse invalid links into valid ones!*

 ### 🖱 Click-Action
 Displays and disabled interfaces (== readonly) support a custom click-action.
 This can be one of: